Daintree Daytrip: Tips for a Self Driving Tour From Cairns

 The Daintree lies about 140kms to the north of Cairns along a road that hugs the coast to Port Douglas before winding through sugarcane fields, past lush rainforested hills and deserted beaches until it finally comes to a stop at the Daintree River.

-After crossing over the river on the ferry, the road continues through rainforest and past small settlements all the way to Cape Tribulation.
 Beyond this point the road is unsealed and only recommended for 4WD’s along the Bloomfield Track to Cooktown.

 It’s a beautiful drive to the Daintree through diverse tropical landscapes but as with most places in Australia, its important to plan some stops along the way otherwise you’ll just drive through a lot of scenery without actually getting to experience all that the area has to offer.

 These are some stop-offs we would recommend to be sure you get the full Daintree experience:

 The rainforest is the major attraction in this area but you can’t fully appreciate it from inside a vehicle.

 The boardwalks enable you to view the forest from the ground all the way up to the canopy.
 In fact, the highest observation tower allows you to see right over the top.

 The good thing about going there is that it has a self guided tour so you can also learn about this amazing and unique ecosystem.